pubnub/pubnub-mcp-server/resources/sdk_docs/unity_access-manager.md

 ### Returns

 GrantToken() returns PNResult<PNAccessManagerTokenResult>:
-- Result (PNAccessManagerTokenResult): Contains:
+- Result (PNAccessManagerTokenResult)
+- Status (PNStatus)

+PNAccessManagerTokenResult
-  - Token (String): Current token with embedded permissions.
+- Token (string): current token with embedded permissions.

 ```
-`1{ "Token":"p0thisAkFl043rhDdHRsCkNyZXisRGNoYW6hanNlY3JldAFDZ3Jwsample3KgQ3NwY6BDcGF0pERjaGFuoENnctokenVzcqBDc3BjoERtZXRhoENzaWdYIGOAeTyWGJI"}
+`1{ "Token":"p0thisAkFl043rhDdHRsCkNyZXisRGNoYW6hanNlY3JldAFDZ3Jwsample3KgQ3NwY6BDcGF0pERjaGFuoENnctokenVzcqBDc3BjoERtZXRhoENzaWdY IGOAeTyWGJI"}
 `
 ```
-- Status (PNStatus)

 ### Other examples

-Grant an authorized client different levels of access to various resources in a single call:
+Grant an authorized client different levels of access to various resources in a single call
-- Grants my-authorized-uuid:
-  - Read access to channel-a, channel-group-b, and get to uuid-c.
-  - Read/write access to channel-b, channel-c, channel-d, and get/update to uuid-d.

 ```
 1

 ```

-Grant an authorized client read access to multiple channels using RegEx:
+Grant an authorized client read access to multiple channels using RegEx
-- Grants my-authorized-uuid read access to channels matching channel-[A-Za-z0-9].

 ```
 1

 ```

-Grant different access to various resources and read RegEx channels in a single call:
+Grant an authorized client different levels of access to various resources and read access to channels using RegEx in a single call
-- Grants my-authorized-uuid:
-  - Read access to channel-a, channel-group-b, and get to uuid-c.
-  - Read/write access to channel-b, channel-c, channel-d, and get/update to uuid-d.
-  - Read access to channels matching channel-[A-Za-z0-9].

 ```
 1